qhesry/training_project_scraping/README.md

-## Project Title: TrustPilot Review Scraper for NordVPN and CyberGhost VPN
+## TrustPilot Review Scraper for NordVPN and CyberGhost VPN

 This project is a web scraping tool that extracts reviews about NordVPN and CyberGhost VPN from Trustpilot.com.
 The extracted reviews are then stored in Elasticsearch, which serves as the database for the application.
 Finally, a FastAPI-based API is used to serve the data to a Dash app, where users can visualize the data and gain insights into the opinions and experiences of others who have used these VPN services.